saint-lascivious/munin-pihole-plugins/README.md

 ```
 "blocked cache cache_by_type clients percent queries replies_by_type status unique_domains"

+Plugin                  Description
+ blocked                 This plugin shows domains blocked by Pi-hole®.
+ cache                   This plugin shows Pi-hole® cache.
+ cache_by_type           This plugin shows Pi-hole® cache by type.
+ clients                 This plugin shows clients seen by Pi-hole®.
+ percent                 This plugin shows Pi-hole® blocked query percentage.
+ queries                 This plugin shows queries seen by Pi-hole®.
+ replies_by_type         This plugin shows Pi-hole® replies by type.
+ status                  This plugin shows Pi-hole® blocking status.
+ unique_domains          This plugin shows unique domains seen by Pi-hole®.

 ```
+Example: `export PLUGIN_LIST="blocked percent unique_domains"`

 * `PROXY_CONFIG_DIR`

-The directory in which `'lighttpd`'s external.conf should be located.
+The directory in which `lighttpd`'s external.conf should be located.

 * `SCRIPT_DIR`